OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 not sure what shx is....
 So I am guessing that is all that is really needed.--->

-### Buffers

-When drawing your regions, it is also a good idea to create inland and offshore buffers that will be used to extract data in your assessment.
-Buffers are not necessary for display in the WebApp but they will be important for later layer preparation.
-For example, the global assessment used coastal population information, and raster data were available for entire countries.
-This meant that 'coastal' had to be defined: for global assessments it was defined as 25 miles from the coast.
-To extract just the coastal population from the population raster file, we created a 25 mile inland buffer for each reporting region.
-But to extract mangrove data for each region from raster files, global assessments used 1km inland and 1km offshore as the buffer.

-At this point, you may not know which buffers you will need, as they depend on the data available, your goal models and definitions.
-Some buffers used in the global assessments were 1km inland, 25miles inland, 1km offshore, 3nm offshore.

 # Discovering and gathering input information

 A hallmark of the OHI is that it uses freely-available existing information (data and indicators) to create the models that capture the philosophies of individual goals.
 The quality of the inputs are important because calculated Index scores area only as good ad the inputs on which they are based.
 Assembling the appropriate input information, which means both discovering and gathering data and indicators, is an important part of any OHI assessment.